-Continuing to use cast iron cookware?
-Well, then you must be concerned how to protect glass top stove from cast iron.
+Continuing to use cast iron cookware on glass top stove?
+Well, then you must be concerned about how to protect glass top stove from cast iron and scratches.
 Glass top stoves are known for their beauty and performance.
 It may seem like that the two do not go well with each other; however, they can just be the perfect match.

 (Whisper: our cast iron cookware has gone to high school and is modern)